tekton-autogov/nodejs-example/README.md

 ## Installation
 1. Install the OpenShift Pipelines operator
-3. `oc new-project nodejs-example`
+3. `oc new-project pipelines`
-4. **Important:** Create a new OpenShift project named "nodejs-example".
-Do not use the default project. `oc new-project nodejs-example`
+4. **Important:** Create a new OpenShift project named "pipelines".
+Do not use the default project. `oc new-project pipelines`
   - `oc create -f ./tekton/`
 6. Test the installation by running the minimal pipeline -`oc create -f ./hack/pipelinerun.yaml'
 7. (Optional) Monitor the pipeline run from the cli.
 It finish in about 1 minute. `tkn pipelinerun describe --last`
-8. Verify that the application is running `curl $(oc get route nodejs-example -o jsonpath='{.spec.host}') && echo`
+8. Verify that the application is running `curl $(oc get route dockerfile-quickstart -n dockerfile-quickstart -o jsonpath='{.spec.host}') && echo`

 # Additional configuration for the ACS pipeline
 This addtional configuration is only necessary if you want to run pipelines that use ACS to scan images (i.e. anything beyond the minimal pipeline).